EspressoLogicCafe/CALiveAPICreatorCLI/README.md

 U demo:customer/new%20posted%20record name:new posted record balance:0 credit_limit:8000
 Request took: 42ms - # objects touched: 1
 ```
+note: you can replace the checksum value with "override" - but this overrides optimistic locking so use it wisely.

 ## DELETE a REST resource